dotnet/docs-maui/docs/essentials/platform-extensions.md

 ---
 title: "Xamarin.Essentials Platform Extensions"
-description: "Xamarin.Essentials provides several platform extension methods when having to work with platform types such as Rect, Size, and Point."
+description: "Xamarin.Essentials provides several platform extension methods when having to work with platform types such as Rect, Size, and Point." ms.date: 03/13/2019
-author: jamesmontemagno
-ms.author: jamont
-ms.date: 03/13/2019
-no-loc: [Xamarin.Forms, Xamarin.Essentials]
+no-loc: ["Microsoft.Maui", "Microsoft.Maui.Essentials"]
 ---

-# Xamarin.Essentials: Platform Extensions
+# Platform Extensions

 Xamarin.Essentials provides several platform extension methods when having to work with platform types such as Rect, Size, and Point.
 This means that you can convert between the `System` version of these types for their iOS, Android, and UWP specific types.